MoebiusSolutions/jacle/README.md

     $ git flow release finish -p 1.0

+(now on the "develop" branch)

+Update versions in pom files:

+    $ mvn versions:set -DgenerateBackupPoms=false -DnewVersion=1.1-SNAPSHOT
+    $ git add -A :/
+    $ git commit -m 'Rolling version to 1.1-SNAPSHOT'

-Push everything to the server (note: I think we can skip this with the "-p" option above, but it needs verification on the next release):
+Push everything to the server (note: I think we can skip some of this with the "-p" option above, but it needs verification on the next release):

     # Push the master branch (now has latest release)
     git checkout master